mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 __Q: When would you call a method with `self`?__

+We need to call setter methods with an explicit `self` as the callerr because if we dont Ruby interprets that as the initalization a new local variable.
+So to distinguish from local variable initilization we need to call setter methods with `self` . `self` inside an instance method references the calling object.

+We could also call other instance methods with an explicit `self` but that is not required because instance method are implicitly called on `self`.

 __Q: From within a class, when an instance method uses self, what does it reference?__

+`self` within an instance method refernces the calling object.

 __Q: What happens when you use self inside a class but outside of an instance method?__

+`self` outside instance methods and inside the class refernces the class itself.

 __Q: Why do you need to use self when calling private setter methods?__

+setter methods, whether private or not, need to be called with an explicit `self` as the caller because if we dont, Ruby interprets that as the initlization of a local variable.
+So to distinguish from local variable initialization we need to use `self`.

 __Q: Why use self, and how does self change depending on the scope it is used in?__

+We use `self` to be explicit about our intentions within code. within a class and inside an instance method `self` references the calling object.
+However, outside instance methods but still within the class `self` references the class itself.
+And within class methods, `self` also references the class.

 __Q: On which lines in the following code does self refer to the instance of the MeMyselfAndI class referenced by i rather than the class itself?
 Select all that apply.__